TFL history

 It wasn't as if Ken Sain quit trying.
 In fact, he battled in every game.
 The Tubes scored more than 37 points (considered to be the median TFL score) five times, but lost each of those games.
 Their lone win came when Dugway beat Limerick 19-8, so Sain just missed the league's first-ever 0-14 season.

-Sain's bad luck came no where near Scott Lacy.
+Lacy, on the other hand, had nothing but good luck flowing his way.
 His Newts were 9-4-1 and advanced to the title game, where they were huge underdogs to the powerful Penobscot lineup.
 However, Manning sat out most of the game to prepare for the Colts' playoff run, and Bagdad was able to sneak away with an asterisk-stained title.

 The 2005 season will go down as the year no team stood out.
 A record five teams finished with 9-5 records, including three of them in the same division (Gambell).